jacob-elektronik/joe-api-documentation/README.md

 ## Events
 JOE generates events whenever new order response, invoice or dispatch notification documents become available.
 The event subscription mechanism allows getting notified about such events.

+The alternative to getting notified about events is polling, i.e. checking [the document status](orders/get_document_status.md) at regular intervals.

 ### Technical Details
 Getting notified requires an HTTP endpoint.
 Subscribing means specifying the desired event type and the HTTP endpoint.
 Once subscribed, every time an event of the desired type occurs JOE will POST the JSON representation of the event to the user's endpoint.